 This ceremony is scheduled as a "rain or shine" event.
 Severe inclement weather may, however, prevent the full academic procession from taking place.
 In the event of severe rain, graduates should go directly to the main tent to receive their name cards and be seated in the ceremony staging area.
 Information on the status of the procession is available by calling the university's weather line at 610-660-3333.

-Graduate, Doctoral & College of Professional & Liberal Studies at a Glance
+Doctoral, Graduate, Professional & Liberal Studies and Haub Degree Completion at a Glance

 Academic procession begins